Home » Kid-friendly Recipes » lunch

 Want to know the best part about my version of sloppy joes?
 It includes both broth and vegetables!
 Yes, my kids still love it!
 Dinner win!

-I actually make this recipe FOUR different ways depending on our current dietary needs.
+I actually make this recipe three different ways depending on our current dietary needs.
 You can choose which one works best for your family.

 1. Original recipe – beef, ketchup, mustard, broth